lawmaster10/howcryptoworksbook/Chapter_07_DeFi_Protocols_Mechanisms.md

 Uniswap pioneered a radically different approach to trading that transformed how we think about market making.
 Instead of maintaining complex order books that require constant updates and millisecond matching, Uniswap uses an **Automated Market Maker (AMM)** that quotes prices from pool balances and settles trades atomically.

 This innovation arose from Ethereum's specific constraints.
 As discussed, Ethereum has low throughput, variable fees, and roughly twelve-second blocks.
-A central limit order book requires constant posting and canceling of orders with millisecond matching, making it too transaction-intensive and expensive to run fully on-chain.
+A central limit order book requires constant posting and canceling of orders with millisecond matching, making it too transaction-intensive to be feasible and expensive to run fully on-chain.
 AMMs solve this by replacing the matching engine with a pricing curve that requires only one transaction to update balances and settle immediately.

 The evolution of Uniswap's pricing reveals how DeFi protocols iterate toward greater capital efficiency.
 Uniswap v1 used pools pairing every token with ETH, following the **constant product invariant** where x × y = k (a fixed value).
 Any trade between tokens had to route through ETH, requiring two separate swaps and incurring two sets of fees.

 Uniswap v2 generalized this approach, allowing any ERC-20 pair without forced ETH routing.
 The router and SDK enable multi-hop routing across pools through off-chain pathfinding, while the contracts execute the supplied path.
-The protocol also added **TWAP oracles** for price tracking and flash swaps for advanced use cases.
+The protocol also added **TWAP (Time-Weighted Average Price) oracles** for price tracking and flash swaps for advanced use cases.
 The core pricing mechanism remained the constant product formula, but the removal of ETH routing significantly improved capital efficiency.

 Uniswap v3 introduced **concentrated liquidity**, fundamentally changing how AMMs work.
 Instead of spreading liquidity across all possible prices, liquidity providers can choose specific price ranges called "**ticks**."
-Within each active range (tick interval), liquidity is fixed and price updates follow the v3 √P, L formulas (often approximated as 'v2-like' locally).
+Within each active range, the pricing behaves similarly to v2's constant product formula but with higher effective liquidity since capital is concentrated.
 This concentrated liquidity reduces slippage for trades within active ranges, dramatically improving capital efficiency while maintaining the AMM's simplicity.

 Uniswap v4, which launched in early 2025, represents the next evolution with a single "**singleton**" contract holding all pools for gas savings.
 The major innovation is "**hooks**" that allow programmable AMM behavior.
 These hooks can implement dynamic fees, time-weighted average market makers, MEV-aware flows, limit orders, and more.
 The default pools can still use constant product curves, but the architecture enables entirely new pricing behaviors.